irakump/js-assignments-template/readme.md

 # HTML/JS starter template

-This is first template to be used for JS-assignments.
+This template can be used for JS-assignments.
+Create new branch for each assignment.

 - prettier config
 - eslint config